rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 Any other system, like your search index or caches should be updated based on the state in the database.

-What we want to do is passing every change in the database on to the search index.

 With the last sequence number returned from the target system we can now load all or just a batch of changes from our database.